 “As Mr Smith points out, the RVA message had the potential to severely damage his business.
 An important point in relation to the possible financial impact of the RVA message on the Cape Bridgewater Holiday Camp service is the camp’s dependence on group bookings.
 In June 1992 the camp tariffs ranged from $1500 to $6000 per week, so the loss of even one booking because of the RVA problem could mean a substantial financial loss.”
 (See p33, point 85, Open Letter File No/6)

-I also demonstrated to AUSTEL, when their representatives visited my venue, that singles club customers regularly bought souvenirs before leaving: printed Cape Bridgewater t-shirts, sweatshirts, postcards, headscarves, and crafted driftwood plant arrangements.
+I also demonstrated to AUSTEL, when their representatives visited my venue, that singles club customers regularly purchased souvenirs before leaving, including printed Cape Bridgewater t-shirts, sweatshirts, postcards, headscarves, and crafted driftwood plant arrangements.
 Schoolchildren didn’t have that sort of money and typically only bought postcards.
 FHCA ignored all the income I lost from lost singles club bookings, i.e., the profit I made on the souvenirs, as well as the $120 to $165 tariff per person for these customers.

 The Arbitration Project Manager, John Rundell’s statement to Derek Ryan Open letter File No/45-E) that “FHCA had excluded a large amount of information from their final report at the request of the arbitrator” ties in with the excluded single club material, and my Echo tourism venture losses, which I provided, under confidentiality, to FHCA in February 1995, when it visited my busi ess.
 The submission of this singles club evidence into arbitration under confidentiality is discussed on this website.
 What has not been widely discussed is that it took six years after John Rundell made this statement for (Open letter File No/45-E) to come to light.